TalariaSoftware/ncmanager-help/board/bac-forms.md

 from voting on this action,
 or abstains
 from voting,
-that should be recorded.
+that must be indicated
+on the BAC.

 ### Quorum

-The BAC should have
+The BAC should say
-the number
-of board members required
+how many board members
+are needed
-to make quorum.
+to make a quorum
+of the board.
-This documents
+This shows
 that the action
 was taken
 in accordance